iot-da/iot-da.github.io/docs/Subjects/IOTNA/index.md

 [Here you can find  description about this individual assignment](paperProject.md)

+## Quizzes
+All quizzes will be done in [this link](https://b.socrative.com/login/student/).
+The name of the room is IOTUCM.
+You MUST enter your name to answer the quizzes.

 ## Schedule

 |    Day      | Topic                    |  Lab instructions   |  Deliverable   |